Optimization For Machine Learning (IE 1187/IE 2187) Spring 2025

 Late HW policy

 Late penalties: less than 1 hour late 2% penalty, less than two days late 5% penalty.
-Any later no points except with extraordinary circumstances.
+Any later no points except in extraordinary circumstances.

 Supplementary material